Dasam Granth: Role in Sikh liturgy and access

-In the Nihang tradition – considered heretical by the Khalsa Sikhs, the Dasam Granth is given equal scriptural status as the Adi Granth (first volume).
+In the Nihang tradition, the Dasam Granth is given equal scriptural status as the Adi Granth (first volume).
 Chandi di Var is also an important prayer among Nihang and Namdhari Sikhs.

 Except for the liturgical portions and some cherrypicked verses of the Dasam Granth that are widely shared and used, few Sikhs have read the complete Dasam Granth or know its contents.
 Most do not have access to it in its entirety, as the generic printed or translated versions do not include all its sections and verses.
 In its history, the entire text was in the active possession of the Khalsa soldiers.
 (Note: According to Giani Gian Singh, the full copy of the Dasam Granth was in possession of the Dal Khalsa (Sikh Army), an 18th-century Sikh army, at the Battle of Kup and was lost during the Vadda Ghalughara.)

 Opposition to the scripture

 Opposition to the Dasam Granth arose during the colonial-period, particularly during the Singh Sabha movement.
 The debate regarding the scripture revolves around the nature of its authorship.

 According to Kamalroop Singh, during the Akali movement in the 1920's, the Dasam Granth codex that was installed in the Akal Takht in Amritsar was attacked by reformist Sikhs allied with Teja Singh Bhasauria, who speared it and threw it out of the window of the building.
-Also in the 1920's, the pages of the Dasam Granth installed at Gurdwara Ramsar Sahib was desecrated using knives.
+Also in the 1920's, the pages of the Dasam Granth installed at Gurdwara Ramsar Sahib were desecrated using knives.
 Between 1920–40, many Dasam Granth manuscripts were desecrated by Sikhs who opposed the scripture.
 Contemporary writer Bhagat Singh blames these desecrations on so-called Ingrez Sikhs ("English Sikhs") that were influenced by the British.
 Kartar Singh Jhabbar took-control of the Akal Takht from its Nihang custodians in 1920, with the Dasam Granth installed there (supposedly dated to 1698) being desecrated in the process of the takeover.
-According to the Nihang Sikh Anup Singh, who was active during the period of the Nihang leader Sahib Singh Kaladhari, the SGPC used women to takeover the Akal Takht from the Nihangs, as the Akali-Nihangs would not attack women.
+According to the Nihang Sikh Anup Singh, who was active during the period of the Nihang leader Sahib Singh Kaladhari, the SGPC used women to take over the Akal Takht from the Nihangs, as the Akali-Nihangs would not attack women.

 Following these incidents, the SGPC stopped holding parkash (enthronement) of the scripture at Sikh gurdwaras, except on special occasions such as the Gurpurab of Guru Gobind Singh, where an akhand path of the Dasam Granth was performed.
 After 1947, it was no longer installed at SGPC-controlled gurdwaras even on Guru Gobind Singh's gurpurab.